Survivorship Bias: Don’t ignore the losers

 One place “survivorship bias” rears its ugly head in our world is in zero usage device management.
 Unused and active device counts certainly drive unnecessary business expenses each month.
 Telecom Expense Management (TEM) and Wireless Expense Management (WEM) firms focus on keeping this key performance indicator (KPI) down.
 We consider the zero total usage metric our success pool; if the number is very low, we have a high success rate in keeping zero total usage devices down.
 What about the lines with only 10 minutes of usage in a billing period?
 How about those with just a few kilobytes of data usage?
 These lines have survived the culling of unused lines, but the logic used to select the sample is biased.

-Visage Mobile’s MobilityCentral product (shameless plug), you don’t have to choose between analyzing your customers’ successes or the failures, MobilityCentral will do both for you!
-Zero usage metrics on the Spend dashboard deliver instant access to candidates for disconnection.
+With Visage Mobile’s MobilityCentral product (shameless plug), you don’t have to choose between analyzing your successes or the failures — MobilityCentral will do both for you!
+Zero usage metrics on the Spend dashboard deliver instant access to candidates for disconnection, and canned reports easily surface lines with minimal usage in various categories.
 MobilityCentral also keeps track of contract and termination fee information for every line, so you can see if it’s cost-effective to cancel any active line of service.

 It’s always important to review the criteria used to determine your successes.
 When you know what your failures can tell you, you can better see success!